clinical-meteor/cookbook/cookbook/pages.multi.md

 So, now that we've seen the pattern for a single-page, lets look at the multi-page example.

 ##### File structure
-There are a few different approaches to organizes files in a multi-page application.
+There are a few different approaches to organize files in a multi-page application.

 ````less
 // when we run `meteor create`, three files are made (MVC)